clairexen/riscv-fanfic/riscv-rcfmt/riscv-rcfmt.md

 **Example Applications:**

-Instructions with fused postfix-add-immediate, such as mul-addi or add-addi.
+Instructions that effectively fuse an op-immediate instruction with a postfix or prefix binary instruction, such as multiply-immediate-add.

 Immediate instructions that are used frequently, but not frequently enough to warrant a full minor opcode in OP-IMM/OP-IMM-32, such as multiply-immediate.